Hazardous Area Code Guide (NEC/IEC) Skip to main content

 • T4 is the temperature class (maximum surface temperature 135 degrees C).

-• Gb is the equipment protection level: gas, high protection, suitable for Zone 1, ATEX category 2G.
+• Gb is the equipment protection level: gas, high protection, normally associated with Zone 1 and ATEX category 2G in the marking scheme.

 Translated to the NEC system, "Ex db IIB T4 Gb" is "Class I Division 1 Group C T4", unambiguous because IIB maps cleanly to Group C and Gb (Zone 1) corresponds to Division 1.
 Change the group to IIC and the NEC side becomes "Group A or B", ambiguous.